RongyeL/EasyAXI/README.md

 ## S01E06: AXI Out-of-Order & Interleave Implementation
 This section uses a read transaction as an example to illustrate the implementation of the AXI Out-of-Order and Interleave features. - [Jump to S01E06](./S01E06/README.md)

+# S01E07: AXI Same-ID ORDER Implementation
+Using a read transaction as an example, this section describes the implementation of the AXI Same-ID Sequence Preservation feature. - [Jump to S01E07](./S01E07/README.md)